smcpeak/vscode-default-keys-windows/README.md

-This extension provides the default key bindings for Windows.
+This extension provides the default key bindings for Windows on any platform.

 Currently, these are the defaults for VSCode 1.37.1.

-It is useful if you want to run VSCode on another platform but continue to use the bindings that are the defaults on Windows (e.g., [here](https://stackoverflow.com/questions/52726849/how-to-transfer-vscode-key-mapping-on-windows-to-ubuntu)
+This is useful if you want to run VSCode on another platform but continue to use the bindings that are the defaults on Windows (e.g., [here](https://stackoverflow.com/questions/52726849/how-to-transfer-vscode-key-mapping-on-windows-to-ubuntu)